mmb-carb/ESTA/docs/DEVELOPERS.md

             super(RushHour, self).__init__(config, directory)
             self.regions = self.config.parse_regions('Regions', 'regions')

 Note that `parse_regions` is a custom method built into the `CustomParser` class in `src.core.custom_parser.py`.
-This method also allows for a region list like `1..69` to generate a list of numbers from 1 to 69, inclusive.
+This method allows for a region list like `1..69` to generate a list of numbers from 1 to 69, inclusive.
 Otherwise, it is just a space-separated list.

 All that is left is do the actual work of creating the temporal surrogates.